Celebrating MLK Day and more this week

 Voices of Liberation: Dr. King’s Legacy of Writing and Speaking in Confinement

-Eastern State Penitentiary, 2027 Fairmount Avenue
+Eastern State Penitentiary, 2027 Fairmount Avenue, Philadelphia

 Eastern State hosts MLK programs every year, and this weekend gives visitors a chance to explore his Letter from Birmingham Jail through discussions and activities.
 An artist talk and public tour, a discussion on Malcolm X, and a musical performance decorate the weekend events.
-All discussions and performances will also be livestreamed.
+All discussions and performances will also be live-streamed.

-The 35th Annual Martin Luther King, Jr., Tribute Concert
+The 35th Annual Martin Luther King Jr. Tribute Concert

-January 20, 3pm
+Monday, January 20, 3pm

-Girard College Chapel, 2101 South College Avenue
+Girard College Chapel, 2101 South College Avenue, Philadelphia

 The annual concert from the Philadelphia Orchestra is free and open to the public at Girard College.
-The performance includes works by Black composers, and the performance is supplemented by the Choir of the Philadelphia High School for Creative and Performing Arts and the Girard COllege High School Choir.
+The performance includes works by Black composers, and the performance is supplemented by the Choir of the Philadelphia High School for Creative and Performing Arts and the Girard College High School Choir.
 If you can’t make it out, turn on your radio and tune in on WRTI 90.1 FM.

 MLK Day of Service at DelArt